m-ketan/reactjs-projects/README.md

 Welcome to the repository!
-More details on the projects will be added subsequentially.
+More details on the projects will be added subsequently.